olofer/dpegg/README.md

 ![Drops required, 128 outcomes](/readme-figures/dpegg-out-127-drops.png)

 ## Example 2
 With $100$ floors (i.e. $101$ outcomes) it is possible to find a dynamic programming solution which is skewed (the saturated binary search is not balanced).
-This allows lower number of drops on average for the same number of maximum drops.
+Maybe this allows a lower number of drops on average for the same number of maximum drops?
+At least it illustrates non-uniqueness of the exact search policy.
+The difference in average performance (compared to the symmetric case) might be of no real significance.

 ![Access patterns, 101 outcomes](/readme-figures/dpegg-out-100-access.png)